drupol/master-thesis/src/thesis/2-reproducibility.typ

 package managers offer a method to build and install packages within a sandboxed environment, thereby isolating them from the rest of the system during build time #cite(<9403875>, form: "normal", supplement: [Appendix A.B.3)]).
-This approach significantly enhances reproducibility.
+This approach greatly improves reproducibility.
 We will explore these package managers further in @chapter4.

 ==== Version Information